gyselroth/docxBox/README.md

 ### Batch Templating

-docxBox's batch templating mode allows to perform a sequence of manipulations upon a given DOCX document.
+docxBox's batch templating mode allows to perform an arbitrary sequence of manipulations (supporting all docxBox commands) upon a given DOCX document, it thereby covers an extensive range of templating options:
+For example merge fields can be transformed into text in one step of a sequence and in a later step be replaced by a table, which is later filled with content and so forth.
+Batch templating thereby can facilitate more templating options than the sum of commands directly available in docxBox.

 #### Replacement Pre/Post Markers
 Batch templating makes use of "markers":